lowepowerlab/lab_handbook/README.md

 * Contribute to lab chores (Tiffany will divide duties equitably) when we do not have a full-time lab manager
 * Represent the lab with pride and integrity, and show respect for others.
 You are now an ambassador for the lab as well as a member.
 Our reputation will be partially formed by how you interact with other colleauges.

-## 2.4.
-Graduate Students
+## Graduate Students
-In addition to the expectations above, you are expected to
+In addition to the general expectations above, you are expected to

 * Generally maintain a positive, solution-oriented attitude
 * Cultivate your curiosity about the work you do and think creatively